apollographql/apollo-client/docs/source/basics/mutations.md

 <h2 id="multiple-mutations">Multiple mutations</h2>

-If you need more than one mutation on a component, you make a graphql container for each:
+If you need more than one mutation on a component, you can make a graphql container for each:

 ```js
 const ComponentWithMutations =